For more information on the Lassiter family and how you can be praying for their ministry, please check out our most recent newsletter!

 Fun Facts: Favorite food, favorite sport, something interesting people don’t know about you, etc…(whatever info you want to share):

 Probably the most fun fact about our family is that I (Taylor) married my family’s babysitter (Meredith).
 It’s a long story, but Meredith is 5 years older than I am and used to babysit for our family when I was 11 and she was 16.
 Our family moved away the following year, and God brought us back together in 2008.
 Like I said, long story, but crazy what God will use to bring people together!
-Our son Timothy is 3 years old and Caleb is 1 Both boys have birthdays in October.
+We have two boys and one on the way in January 2014.

 I’m a big College Football Fan (Texas Tech Red Raiders!), enjoy playing tennis, spending time with friends, and anything fun.
 Meredith enjoys quilting, animal husbandry, and spending time with Taylor–especially beating him (or trying to beat him) at Settlers of Catan.
 Timothy enjoys playing “baseball’ with dad and making animal sounds.